sourcegraph/about/handbook/product/surfacing_product_feedback.md

 ### What happens to GitHub issues next?

-Each product/engineering team will triage the issues adn explaining the decision: prioritize it, move it to the backlog, close it, ask for clarification.
+Each product/engineering team will triage the issues and explain the reason for their decision: prioritize it, move it to the backlog, close it, ask for clarification.
 Each team's PM (EM for teams without a PM) is ultimately responsible for responding to an issue.

 ## What if the feedback is [a possible exception]?